AC JosepH Media

 During Young’s first term in office he was assigned to oversee the Department of Public Safety one of Camden County’s largest departments including 911 Communications and the Office of Emergency Management.

 He also serves as liaison to the Department of Corrections, the Juvenile Detention Center, the Camden County One-Stop Career Center and Camden County’s Workforce Development Board, Department of Sustainability, and the Camden County Animal Shelter (Homeward Bound).

 NJAC is committed to advocating for legislation, regulations, and policy directives that empower county governments to operate more efficiently and effectively.

-As a non- partisan organization that represents the only true regional form of government in the State with a proactive and unified voice, NJAC is dedicated to enhancing the level of service provided and saving valuable taxpayer dollars.
-Please visit our website at www.njac.org for more details about our growing organization.
+As a non-partisan organization that represents the only true regional form of government in the State with a proactive and unified voice, NJAC is dedicated to enhancing the level of service provided and saving valuable taxpayer dollars.
+Please visit their website at www.njac.org for more details about their growing organization.